Bradford Divorce Lawyer for Custody, Support, and Property Division

 High Conflict Divorce

-Your spouse may control the narrative while draining joint accounts, leaving you questioning whether anyone will believe your version of events.
-We represent you against these tactics in high-conflict divorce.
-Our work stops assets from being drained through reckless spending, tracks cash that disappears mid-process, and protects you from the emotional damage of stonewalling.
+A spouse may try to control the narrative while draining joint accounts, creating situations where credibility becomes questioned.
+We represent clients against these tactics in high-conflict divorce.
+Our work stops assets from being drained through reckless spending, tracks cash that disappears mid-process, and protects clients from the emotional damage of stonewalling.

 Learn more about divorce involving conflict